SyneticNL/Hyral/packages/core/documentation/Core/transformers.md

 # Transformers

-A transformer converts the message *format* from the backend to the Hyral and the other way around.
+A transformer converts the message *format* from the backend to the Hyral-format and the other way around.

 This enables the user to work with a single format (Hyral) in the code and have all backend specific logic in the transformers.
 The user then does not have to know how a specific backend works, only how Hyral works.